 Upon successful completion of the course the candidate will receive a verbal report by the course tutor, and a written report will be issued, along with an action plan which should be kept as an integral part of the candidate’s logbook.
 (MBCUK logbook is a key reference manual).

 The ABCC will issue a membership and coaching licence along with the insurance document.
 The candidates name and details will be input on to the ABCC and MBCUK coaching database (ICO Data protected).
 The award remains current by keeping an up to date logbook and showing continued personal development within the relevant cycling activities.

-You can book TL and TTL for a single payment of just £275
+You can book a combined TL and TTL (including e-bikes) for a single payment of just £275